 On January 10th, the monthly Ten Club newsletter sent out an email that wrote “Happy New Year... look for Pearl Jam around the world” with a corresponding map featuring a white flame marker in locations such as Seattle, New York, Mexico City, London, Sydney and others.

-Fans nearby to these locations were able to perform an interactive scavenger hunt on their mobile devices which would reveal an image of the Gigaton album cover on a billboard.
+Fans near these locations were able to perform an interactive scavenger hunt on their mobile devices which would reveal an image of the Gigaton album cover on a billboard.
 The official announcement for their 11th studio album and corresponding North American tour would be revealed days later.

-On March, 11th, everything that was expected to happen was put to a stunning halt due to the COVID-19 pandemic.
-As the world shut down to combat the deadly virus, a year that a total of 33 shows that had been announced (and presumably more that were to come during the fall) were postponed indefinitely.
+On March 11th, everything that was expected to happen was put to a sudden halt due to the COVID-19 pandemic.
+As the world shut down to combat the deadly virus, a year with a total of 33 shows that had been announced (and presumably more that were to come during the fall) was postponed indefinitely.

-Other band side projects that happened during quarantine were the album release of Stone Gossard band Painted Shield featuring Mason Jennings, Brittany Davis and former Pearl Jam drummer Matt Chamberlain.
-Jeff Ament released a cover of The Buzzcocks “Sitting Around At Home” and Mike McCready entertained fans on social media with multiple bathroom session performances.
+Another band side project that happened during quarantine was Painted Shield, a band featuring Stone, Mason Jennings, Brittany Davis and former Pearl Jam drummer Matt Chamberlain.
+They released a self-titled album in 2020, Jeff Ament also released a cover of The Buzzcocks’ “Sitting Around At Home,” and Mike McCready entertained fans on social media with multiple bathroom session performances.